Wecasa Terms and Conditions

 2. Purpose and Scope of the T&Cs

-Wecasa operates the Platform, which enables Partners to be put in contact with Customers, so that they can receive At-home Services.
+Wecasa operates the Platform, which enables Partners to be put in contact with Customers, wishing to receive At-home Services.

 Wecasa’s responsibility is limited to its role as operator of the Platform.
 To the extent permitted by law, Wecasa is not responsible for the provision of At-home Services by any Partner.

-The purpose of these T&Cs is to define the terms of access and use of the Platform, as well as to set out the rights and obligations of Wecasa, the Partners and Customers in relation to the use of the Platform (the “T&C Agreement” ).
+The purpose of these T&Cs is to define the terms of access and use of the Platform, as well as to set out the rights and obligations of Wecasa, Partners, and Customers in relation to the use of the Platform (the "T&C Agreement").

 3.1 FOR CUSTOMERS

 The Customer must provide the information required for creating their Account when they first sign in.
-This includes their name, surname, email address and home address.
-The Customer guarantee Wecasa that they have the power and capacity to create the Account and use Wecasa Services.
+This includes their name, surname, email address, and home address.
+The Customer guarantees Wecasa that they have the power and capacity to create the Account and use Wecasa Services.

-From the moment the Customer accepts the T&Cs and/or as the result of making a Booking, the Customer receives an email confirming the Account has been created.
+From the moment the Customer accepts the T&Cs and/or as a result of making a Booking, the Customer receives an email confirming that the Account has been created.

 3.2 FOR PARTNERS

-The Partner can sign up to the Platform and create their Account via the (i) Website, in the dedicated space for Partners, or the (ii) Wecasa Pro Application.
+The Partner can sign up for the Platform and create their Account via (i) the Website, in the dedicated space for Partners, or (ii) Wecasa Pro Application.

-From the moment the Partner accepts the T&Cs, they receive an email confirming the Account has been created.
-This email contains a PDF copy of the terms and conditions which the Partner has accepted.
+When the Partner accepts the T&Cs, they receive an email confirming the Account has been created.
+This email contains a PDF copy of the terms and conditions that the Partner has accepted.

-• an identity document authorising them to work in the UK; and
+• An identity document authorising them to work in the UK (including work permit) and

-• copies of any licenses, consents, qualifications, training and insurance that are required for you to perform the At-home services.
+• Copies of any licenses, consents, qualifications, training, and insurance required for them to perform the At-home services.

 The Partner understands and accepts that Wecasa may require the Partner to participate in a phone interview and a skills validation process, specifically by taking a test.
 Wecasa can refuse to register a Partner without having to justify it to them.